Capillary/ecom-api-document/source/includes/_location.md

-PickupPointsETA | json obj | Updates ETA for store pick up orders StartTime* | string | Estimated minimum delivery time as per the selected ETA units EndTime* | string | Estimated maximum delivery time as per the selected ETA units ETAType* | enum | Soecify `0` for a fixed ETA.
+PickupPointsETA | json obj | Updates ETA for store pick up orders StartTime* | string | Estimated minimum delivery time as per the selected ETA units EndTime* | string | Estimated maximum delivery time as per the selected ETA units ETAType* | enum | Specify `0` for a fixed ETA.
 For example 2 days from the ordered date. <br> Specify `1` for ETA within a specified period from the ordered date.
 For example, 5-7 days
 ETAUnits* | enum | Preferred unit for time - minutes, hours, or days.
 Value: `Min`, `Hours`, `Days`

+<aside class="notice"> All parameters marked by * are mandatory.</aside>